+VII.
 CONCLUSIONS

-This paper discusses manners to deal with the large difference in time scales encountered in the simulation of coupled electromagnetic-thermal field problems in electrical energy transducers.
+This paper has discussed manners to deal with the large difference in time scales encountered in the simulation of coupled electromagnetic-thermal field problems in electrical energy transducers.
 The high ratio between the largest and smallest time constants yields numerical stiffness, which would normally require special integration methods.

 However, by reworking some of the problem modeling aspects it is possible to separate some of the dynamic phenomena at different time scales.
-In this way it becomes possible to split up rotation or oscillation, higher-order harmonics generating losses and the heating up of the device.
-To illustrate these methodologies, the transient thermalmagnetic computation of a permanent magnet synchronous machine and a three-phase transformer is discussed and compared with measurements.
+In this way it becomes possible to split up rotation or oscillation, higher order harmonics generating losses, and the heating up of the device.
+To illustrate these methodologies, the transient thermal-magnetic computation of a PMSM and a three-phase transformer was discussed and compared with measurements.